 John Robert Powers started his agency in New York City in 1923.
 Considered to be the first modeling agency, John Robert Powers both educates and helps aspiring and working models book jobs.

 Reputable past clients: Many reputable and well-known clients have worked with John Robert Powers, including Jackie Kennedy, Betty Ford, Princess Grace and Raquel Welch.

-- Educational blog: The company has an educational blog full of helpful content about building a modeling career.
+Educational blog: The company has an educational blog full of helpful content about building a modeling career.

-- Diverse educational offerings: John Robert Powers offers a wide range of classes for people who want to be models, including social skills and acting techniques.
+Diverse educational offerings: John Robert Powers offers a wide range of classes for people who want to be models, including social skills and acting techniques.

-- Legacy: The company has been in business for more than 90 years, so it has a legacy of being successful at training models.
+Legacy: The company has been in business for more than 90 years, so it has a legacy of being successful at training models.

 Naturalness philosophy: The company has a philosophy of natural beauty, and it encourages clients to embrace their natural selves, rather than cover up with makeup.

-John Robert Powers Company Profile
+John Robert Powers Company Information